helltaker-hangout/echidna/readme.md

 ## Introduction

+Some code is also mirrored on Azure DevOps: https://dev.azure.com/helltaker/echidna

-Each branch contains specific code coded for a purpose or by each person.
+Each branch contains specific code coded for a purpose or by each person, please find the old main branch redacted by Spinge under the spinge branch.

 ### Used software references